Johann Jakob Scheuchzer

 Johann Jakob Scheuchzer (2 August 1672 – 23 June 1733) was a Swiss physician and natural scientist born in Zürich.
-His most famous work was the Physica sacra in four volumes, which was a commentary on the Bible and included his view of the world, demonstrating a convergence of science and religion.
+His most famous work was the Physica sacra in four volumes, a commentary on the Bible that presented his view of the world as a convergence of science and religion.
 It was richly illustrated with copperplate etchings and came to be called the Kupfer-Bibel or "Copper Bible".

 Scheuchzer supported Biblical creation, but his support for Copernican heliocentrism forced him to print his works outside Switzerland.
 He also supported antecedent concepts of Neptunism and considered fossils as evidence for the Biblical deluge.
-A fossil from Ohningen that he identified as a human drowned by the Flood was later identified as a Miocene salamander, which was named after him as Andrias scheuchzeri.
+A fossil from Ohningen that he identified as a human drowned by the Flood was later shown to be a Miocene salamander, which was named after him as Andrias scheuchzeri.

 Life and career

 The son of the namesake senior town physician (Archiater) of Zürich and Barbara Fäsi, daughter of the principal of the Latin school, he received his education in Zürich and, in 1692, went to the University of Altdorf near Nuremberg, being intended for the medical profession.
-Early in 1694, he took his degree of doctor in medicine at the University of Utrecht, and then returned to Altdorf bei Nürnberg to complete his mathematical studies.
+Early in 1694, he took his degree of Doctor of Medicine at the University of Utrecht, and then returned to Altdorf bei Nürnberg to complete his mathematical studies.
 He studied astronomy under Georg Eimmart.
-He went back to Zürich in 1696 (following the death of the town physician Johann Jakob Wagner in 1695).
+He returned to Zürich in 1696 (following the death of the town physician, Johann Jakob Wagner, in 1695).
 He was made junior town physician (Poliater) with the promise of the professorship of mathematics, which he duly obtained in 1710.

 From 1697, he was a secretary at the Collegium der Wohlgesinnten, where he gave lectures on philosophy.
 He also worked as a curator of the Kunstkammer (natural history cabinet) of the city of Zürich.
-He corresponded widely with other scholars and published in the transactions of the Royal Society where he was elected a Fellow on 30 November 1703 seconded by John Woodward (1665–1728) with whom he shared Neptunist-like views.
-He married Susanna Vogel, and they had nearly nine children, but only a few lived to adulthood.
-He was promoted to the chair of physics, with the office of senior city physician (Stadtarzt), in January 1733, only a few months before his death.
+He corresponded widely with other scholars and published in the transactions of the Royal Society, where he was elected a Fellow on 30 November 1703, seconded by John Woodward (1665–1728), with whom he shared Neptunist-like views.

+He married Susanna Vogel, and they had nine children, but only a few lived to adulthood.
+He was promoted to the chair of physics and to the office of senior city physician (Stadtarzt), in January 1733, only a few months before his death.
 He died on 23 June 1733 in Zürich.

+One of Johann Jakob Scheuchzer's sons, Johann Caspar (1702–1729), became a natural scientist, doctor, and translator.
+Johannes Scheuchzer (1684–1738), a doctor and botanist, was Johann Jakob's younger brother.